panford/panford.github.io/_pages/about.md

   - /about.html
 ---

-I am a master’s student at the African Institute for Mathematical Sciences-Rwanda the African Masters in Machine Intelligence (AMMI) by AIMS in patnership with Facebook and Google based in Kigali, Rwanda.
+I am a master’s student in the African Masters in Machine Intelligence (AMMI) program offered by the African Institute for Mathematical Sciences (AIMS), Rwanda centre, in patnership with Facebook and Google.
 I have a Bachelors degree in Physics from the Kwame Nkrumah University of Science and Technology, Ghana.
-My research interest is in Graph Representation Learning and application to drug discovery and Healthcare and also everything in the intersection between Machine Learning and Physics.
+My research interest is in Graph Representation Learning, Causal Inference and application to Healthcare and also everything in the intersection of Machine Learning and Physics.